felipejordanc/categorize-images/README.md

 * A csv file where you will store your classification.

 The following optional flags are available:
 * -o --overwrite: Overwrites an existing csv file.
-If not specified, the script will create a file if a file with the provided name does not exis, or append the classification to an existing file.
-In that case, the script will skip all files that have already been classified.
+If not specified, the script will create a file if a file with the provided name does not exist, or append the classification to an existing file if it exists.
+In the later case, the script will skip all files that have already been classified.
 * -hg -- height: Specify the height in pixels with which images are displayed in your browser.

 Follow the instructions in the script to learn how to include categories.